-- 1. Locate the crate labeled "Crossover Cover" (see Figure 9).
-This crate contains the two rear crossover covers.
-Remove them from the crate.
+- 1. Locate the crate labeled "Crossover Covers" (see Figures 8 & 9).
+This crate contains the propagation delay cover and the resistor plate cover.
+It also contains tool kits, a jack, and an owner's manual.
+Remove the covers from the crate.
 Take care to observe the serial number and place the covers with the corresponding channel's modules. - 2.
 Remove the empty crates from the room.